ableasdale/ml-java-client-kerberos/SETUP.md

 ## Create a ReST Application Server

-Run the following code in Query Console to create a new ReST Application Server
+Run the following code in Query Console to create a new ReST Application Server:

 ```xquery
 xquery version "1.0-ml";